jonpojonpo/gptsh/README.md

-# GPTSH - OpenAI GPT Chat Interface

-GPTSH is a command-line interface (CLI) for interacting with OpenAI's GPT-3.5 Turbo model through the OpenAI API.
-It allows users to have a conversation with GPT, call custom functions, and perform calculations through Python's `eval` function.
-This tool provides a text-only client and supports loading custom functions from a configuration file.
+# GPTsh - Your Interactive Programming Assistant

+GPTsh is a powerful tool that lets you interact with OpenAI's GPT-4 in a shell-like environment.
+You can write code, execute shell commands, run database queries, and much more, all with the power of AI.

 ## Features

 - Text-only interface for chatting with GPT
-- Integration of custom functions through a configuration file
+- Dynamic integration of custom functions through a functionGPT assistant
 - Python code execution
+- Command line shell code execution
-- Support for keeping context in conversation
+- Support for keeping context in conversation and chat history that can be scrolled through
 - Utilizes the OpenAI Chat Completions API

 ## Installation